 Where a childminder is symptomatic, or a household member has symptoms, they should close their setting and should follow advice to self-isolate and book a test.

 Test and Protect

 Childminders and any assistants must be aware of Test and Protect arrangements should someone display symptoms consistent with COVID-19.
-If the childminder or their assistant has symptoms, they must contact the NHS to arrange to be tested at 0800 028 2816 or www.nhsinform.scot.
+If the childminder or their assistant has symptoms, they must self-isolate and not attend the setting, and should contact the NHS to arrange to be tested at 0800 028 2816 or www.nhsinform.scot.
 You can find more information on the COVID-19 Test and Protect webpage.

 Childminder settings may be considered complex settings and so cases should be prioritised and escalated to specialist local health protection teams for further investigation.

 All parents should be asked to mention childcare arrangements if contacted by or contacting the Test and Protect service.

 If a parent/carer or the childminder/assistant is contacted by a contact tracer and told to self-isolate for 10 days, the person should self-isolate at home straight away – including closing the setting if necessary - and, if possible, wear a face covering on route to any other location and avoid public transport if symptomatic.

 The Scottish Government has published advice for employers on how to support people who are asked to self-isolate.